chrkau/christiankaula.com/code/2011-11-16-restful-web-applications-code-less-do-more.md

 slug: restful-web-applications-code-less-do-more
 date: 2011-11-16 20:25
 tags: rest, webapps, architecture
-description: "A few thoughts on why a client-side assembled web architecture saves a lot of work.”
+description: A few thoughts on why a client-side assembled web architecture saves a lot of work.

 What does web development mean?
 Usually you build some software that gets data out of some database converts it to HTML and sends it to a browser.
 Usually that software has to handle the other case, too: Receive input from a browser, make sense of it and write the data into the database.
 There’s your average web project.